equinix/ansible-collection-metal/README.md

 <!-- Optional.
 Include the roadmap for this collection, and the proposed release/versioning strategy so users can anticipate the upgrade/update cycle. -->

-There is no predefined roadmap or timeline for new features or upcoming releases.

-New releases will be made as demands based on incoming issues or enhancements and the maintainers perceived need to distribute the resultant changes.

 ## Publishing New Version

 Prepare the release: